-If an owner or other person or persons, corporation or other legal entity entitled to an interest in a Cell cannot be located by the Council after the giving of public notice by way of an advertisement in a newspaper on at least two occasions and writing to their last known address as shown in the Council records and no request for a claim is received by the Council within a period of six months from a decision being made by the Council to distribute excess funds, that owner's proportion of the surplus funds may be expended, subject to the approval of the Minister of Planning, either towards further improvements and facilities within the Cell or transferred to the Cell Account of an abutting Cell where insufficient funds will be received to complete Cell Works that are common to both Cells and thereafter such an owner shall have no claim in respect to such money."
+If an owner or other person or persons, corporation or other legal entity entitled to an interest in a Cell cannot be located by the Council after the giving of public notice by way of an advertisement in a local, state or national newspaper circulating in the area on at least two occasions, writing by registered mail to their last known address as shown in the Council records and on the City's website and no request for a claim is received by the Council within a period of six months from a decision being made by the Council to distribute excess funds, that owner's proportion of the surplus funds may be expended, subject to the approval of the Minister of Planning, either towards further improvements and facilities within the Cell or transferred to the Cell Account of an abutting Cell where insufficient funds will be received to complete Cell Works that are common to both Cells and thereafter such an owner shall have no claim in respect to such money."

-- b) Adding a new Clause 9.13.4, as per the following" - "9.13.4 Council may, subject to the approval of the Western Australian Planning Commission, close a cell prior to the development of all the land in the Cell as defined in clause 9.13.3, providing. - The developable land within a Cell is more than 90% developed; - The remaining Cell Works have been accurately estimated to the satisfaction of Council; - Where all major infrastructure in the Cell has been completed or is substantially complete, and all major POS has been acquired, to the satisfaction of Council; - Adequate funds have been allocated to complete the Cell works (including administration costs); and - All major land acquisition for Cell Works has been finalised." - c) Amending Clause 9.10.9 of DPS2 to replace reference to Section 142 of the Supreme Court Act and insert the Civil Judgement Enforcement Act (2004) and the associated Regulations. - d) Amend all sections of Part 9 of District Planning Scheme No. 2 by replacing reference to 'Council' with 'Local Government'. - 2.
-Pursuant to Regulation 35(2) of the Planning and Development (Local Planning

-Schemes) Regulations 2015, RESOLVES that Amendment No. 185 to District Planning Scheme No. 2 is a complex amendment because it is amending a development contribution area provisions;
+- b) Adding a new Clause 9.13.4, as per the following: - "9.13.4 Council may, subject to the approval of the Western Australian Planning Commission, close a cell prior to the development of all the land in the Cell as defined in clause 9.13.3, providing. - The developable land within a Cell is more than 90% developed; - The remaining Cell Works have been accurately estimated to the satisfaction of Council; - Where all major infrastructure in the Cell has been completed or is substantially complete, and all major POS has been acquired, to the satisfaction of Council; - Adequate funds have been allocated to complete the Cell works (including administration costs); and - All major land acquisition for Cell Works has been finalised." - c) Amending Clause 9.10.9 of District Planning Scheme No. 2 to replace reference to Section 142 of the Supreme Court Act and insert the Civil Judgement Enforcement Act 2004 and the associated Regulations. - d) Amend all sections of Part 9 of District Planning Scheme No. 2 by replacing reference to 'Council' with 'Local Government'. - 2.
+Pursuant to Regulation 35(2) of the Planning and Development (Local Planning Schemes) Regulations 2015, RESOLVES that Amendment No. 185 to District Planning Scheme No. 2 is a complex amendment because it is amending a development contribution area provisions;